Siege of Dubrovnik: Aftermath

 Regardless of its military outcome, the siege of Dubrovnik is primarily remembered for the large-scale looting by JNA troops and the artillery bombardment of Dubrovnik, especially its Old Town.
 The reaction of the international media and media coverage of the siege reinforced an opinion, already taking shape since the fall of Vukovar, that the conduct of the JNA and the Serbs was barbaric and intent on dominating Croatia, regardless of the destruction of priceless cultural heritage that occurred in the process.
-Serbian authorities thought the international community had no moral grounds to judge because they did not interfere when hundreds of thousands of Serbs were killed in Croatian concentration camps during World War II.
 Besides the protests made by Mayor Zaragoza, Vance and the ECMM, 104 Nobel Prize laureates published a full-page advertisement in The New York Times on 14 January 1992 at the incentive of Linus Pauling, urging governments throughout the world to stop the unrestrained destruction by the JNA.
 During the siege, UNESCO placed Dubrovnik on its list of World Heritage in Danger.
+Citizens of Dubrovnik endured three months without electricity and running water.
 Because the siege shaped international opinion of the Croatian War of Independence, it became a major contributor to a shift in the international diplomatic and economic isolation of Serbia and rump Yugoslavia, which came to be viewed as an aggressor-state in the West.
 On 17 December 1991, the European Economic Community agreed to recognize the independence of Croatia on 15 January 1992.

 Between October and December 1991, the JNA captured approximately 1200 km2 of territory around Dubrovnik—all of which the HV recaptured in its May 1992 counterattack as the JNA pulled back east of Dubrovnik, and in subsequent HV offensives—Operation Tiger and the Battle of Konavle between July and October 1992.
 Between 82 and 88 Croatian civilians were killed in the siege, as were 194 Croatian military personnel.
 Ninety-four Croatian soldiers were killed between October and December 1991.
 A total of 417 were killed in all military operations around Dubrovnik by the end of October 1992.
-The JNA suffered 165 fatalities.
+The JNA suffered 165 deaths.
 Approximately 15,000 refugees from Konavle and other areas around Dubrovnik fled to the city, and about 16,000 refugees were evacuated by sea from Dubrovnik to other parts of Croatia.
 The JNA set up two prisoner-of-war camps to detain those it had captured, one at Bileća and the other at Morinj.
 During and after the offensive, 432 people, mainly civilians from Konavle, were imprisoned—292 in Morinj and 140 in Bileća—and subjected to physical and psychological abuse.
 The abuse was perpetrated by JNA personnel and paramilitaries, as well as civilians, and included beatings and mock executions.
 Many of the detainees were exchanged for prisoners of war held by Croatia on 12 December 1991.
 The two camps remained in operation until August 1992.